 How is Fault Determined in a Car Accident?

-After an accident, it will be important to clearly establish who is at fault for the auto accident.
+After an accident, it’s important to clearly establish fault.
 This is often done in a variety of ways, including:

-- Police report – It is the law in Colorado to file a police report after a car accident.
+- Police report – You must file a police report in Colorado after an accident, according to Colorado law.
 This can be done by calling 911 and waiting for the responding officer to arrive.
-The police report will play an important role in establishing fault after an accident because the police’s official version of what happened will be considered more seriously than the verbal testimony of those involved in the accident.
+You can also file a report online after the accident.
+The police report will play an important role in establishing fault after an accident because the police’s official version will be considered more seriously than the verbal testimony of those involved in the accident.

 - Pictures taken – Pictures that are taken at the accident scene can also shed light on who is at fault after an auto accident.
 Pictures of surroundings, the position of the vehicles, and other evidence can be invaluable to your case.

 - Eyewitness testimony – People who witnessed the auto accident can also shed light on what occurred in the moments before the crash.
 This can help your attorney when trying to establish who is to blame for the crash and can be useful when disproving other drivers’ claims.